 First stop: Coordinating my first moves (1-6 months)

-During this stage your newborn is discovering new things about how the world works every day, and his hands are an endless source of entertainment.
-Holding lightweight toys like a rattle will keep him entertained for hours.
-He’ll want to grip your fingers, as well as get some movement on his legs while you change their diaper.
+During this stage, every day your newborn is discovering new things about how the world works, and their hands are an endless source of entertainment.
+Holding lightweight toys like a rattle will keep them entertained for hours.
+They’ll want to grip your fingers, as well as get some movement on their legs while you change their diaper.

 Second stop: They see me rolling and sitting (4-9 months)

-At this stage, your little one is beginning to gain the muscle strength and balance that allows him to sit up.
-This time is crucial to keep helping him strengthen his muscles.
-Floor time and bright toys are the best way to encourage him to roll or lean forward while seated.
+At this stage, your little one is beginning to gain the muscle strength and balance that allows them to sit up.
+This time is crucial to keep helping them strengthen their muscles.
+Floortime and bright toys are the best way to encourage them to roll or lean forward while seated.
 Of course, they are more effective when they come with your kind words and encouragement.

 Third stop: Oh, the places we’ll crawl (5-15 months)

-Fourth stop: A view from the top (9-14 months)
+Fourth stop: Physical skills and a view from the top (9-14 months)

-As he stands up, your child will experience a whole new point of view.
-Squats will help strengthen his legs, core, and trunk.
-He will work on his balance to be able to stand on one foot later on!
-Sturdy furniture can provide a stable surface to grab on, and he’ll be wanting to come up to enjoy the view and coast along.
-Once he’s up, you’ll need to show him how to bend his knees to go back down.
-Your reassurance that he is safe will encourage him to keep trying!
+As they stand up, your child will experience a whole new point of view.
+Squats will help strengthen their legs, core, and trunk.
+They will work on their balance to be able to stand on one foot later on!
+Sturdy furniture can provide a stable surface to grab on, and they’ll be wanting to come up to enjoy the view and coast along.
+Once they’re up, you’ll need to show them how to bend their knees to go back down.
+Your reassurance that they are safe will encourage them to keep trying!

 Fifth stop: Au revoir!
 (10-15 months)